Category

 What are the different types of margin buying power?

-Buying power refers to the total amount available to purchase securities, including both cash and any available margin in a brokerage account.
 In margin accounts, there are two main types of buying power:

-Day Trading Buying Power (DTBP)
+Intraday Buying Power

 Overnight Buying Power (ONBP)